danielFernandezDj/David-Music-Trivia-Game/README.md

  ### Post-MVP Plans

 I would like to close the curtains when the game ends and have some applause.
-Possibly addind a aprevious question option is something that that user might appreciate.
+Possibly adding a previous question option is something that that user might appreciate.
 Adding mp3 links is something I would like to explore further.